 PREPARATION: ~ 10 mins (+ a few hours of chilling time)

-SERVING: Makes 2 traditional chocolate bars and 30 individual chocolates (or similar amount depending on type of molds you have)
+SERVING: Makes 2 traditional chocolate bars and 30 individual chocolates (or similar amount depending on the type of molds you have)

 - 100% Plant-based (Vegan)